pamela-project/slambench/README.md

 ```

-Finally is you add a library name `-load libname`, more parameter can be seen :
+Finally is you add a library name `-load libname`, more parameter can be seen:

 ```bash
 > ./build/bin/benchmark_loader -i datasets/ICL_NUIM/living_room_traj2_loop.slam -load ./build/lib/libkfusion-cpp-library.so  --help